Top 10 Guru alternatives for knowledge management in 2026

 Kipwise is a company wiki tool that plugs into your other apps to offer up knowledge suggestions right where you're working.

-Why it’s a good Guru alternative: It tries to save you the step of even having to search.
-It will proactively suggest relevant help articles based on what you’re doing in tools like Intercom or Gmail, which is a clever way to save time.
+• Why it's a good Guru alternative: It tries to save you the step of even having to search.
+It will proactively suggest relevant help articles based on what you're doing in tools like Gmail or other professional apps, which is a clever way to save time.

 How to choose the right option from the many Guru alternatives for your business